 Minor Style comments:

 I never write in 1st person anymore as most of the editors I encounter prefer it is not.
+I added some suggested changes early, but didn’t highlight all.

+Thanks.
+I like to write in first person and have recently published in that voice via a “perspectives” piece in Marine and Coastal Fisheries.
+Maybe we try that with this article too.

-I added some suggested changes early, but didn’t highlight all.Along the same lines, some of the paragraphs come across as very judgemental, my personal opinion, I would try be to be less pointed and try to focus on pointing out the many uncertainties that remain .
+Along the same lines, some of the paragraphs come across as very judgemental, my personal opinion, I would try be to be less pointed and try to focus on pointing out the many uncertainties that remain .
 It’s also fine to point out things we know don’t work, though I am not sure we have any I would feel certain about.

+I can see that.
+But I also think there is some outrage to capture related to how ineffective these restoration programs have been.

 Flow: While flow is important, salinity is what drives oyster biology.
 I doubt we have the data needed to really asses reef-specific performance but I suspect it matters.

+I’ve worked with the continuous data that are collected at a few NERRS stations.
+And salinity estimates accompany the count data (point in time samples).
+But the restoration sites don’t have companion salinity sensors.
+I’ve looked at the discharge-landings and discharge fisheries independent data and don’t see strong relationships.
+Lags may be important, but I don’t see anything super strong.
+It may be because the stocks are so degraded that they are no longer responding in a “normal” way.

 I don’t have an easy answer to suggest.
 In Apalachicola there’s probably a predictable relationship and enough data to look at project and salinity based on flow data.

+I have only looked at discharge, where as flow includes timing, duration, and magnitude of discharge.
+So if you have other metrics such as timing let me know.

 I suspect there are differences in the projects, maybe not huge but I bet it would describe some of the variance.
 In Pensacola, there are three rivers, not two, and their flow affects the east and west portion of the bay differently, unless Escambia flow is huge, which happens, then the whole system can go below 10 ppt.

+Yes, the system can go below 10.
+But I don’t think that happens regularly and I couldn’t find any continuous data.

 In St. Andrew, while there isn’t a major source of FW, combined flow from the dam ( I forget it’s name), the watershed, and the canal into West Bay can and do result in salinities well below 10 north of the Hathaway bridge.
 The low-salinity periods typically do not persist as long as other estuaries but do occur.

+I was just going from NWFWMD reports.
+I have a sturgeon project on the Choctawhatchee now so we are on the river 3-4 months a year.
+The dam you speak of is Deer Point Lake I think.
+The discharge is tiny, a 10’s to a few hundred CFS.

 My suggestion would be to incorporate salinity if possible.
 At minimum I would also examine the number of days the flow to Apalachicola was at 5000 cfs, because that is the current managed minimum flow.

+I would, but other than the NERRS data, don’t really have a framework.
+And the NERRS data are highly correlated with river discharge.